yafshar/xsum/README.md

 xsum_add(&sacc, 2.0);
 ```

-You can use the same interface to sum two accumulators,
+You can use the same interface `xsum_add` to add the second accumulator to the
+first one without rounding them,
 ```cpp
 // Small acumulators
 xsum_small_accumulator sacc1;